jefftessitore/seasonsim/README.md

 Very early pre-alpha version of a Sports Management-style videogame based on FRC that myself and Evan Watson (Oregon State University) are slowly desigining

-The codebase itself hasn't been tested for actually loading from the savefile (though the save file appears to work saving everything), but on an event-by-event basis it works
-Note that it's only built for a game I designed.
+The codebase itself is only built for a game I designed.
 Modularity/multiple games will come much later.

+The math calculations behind match simulation are getting an overhaul at some point

 Current roadmap (highly subject to change via the whims of my ADHD hyperfocus:)
 * Add support for four-team elimination alliances